berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static toByDateMap(ISObjectFunction keyMapper, ISObjectUnaryOperator valueMapper, ISObjectBinaryOperator merger)`

-Returns a `SObjectCollector` that accumulates elements into a `Map<Date, SObject>` whose keys and values are the result of applying `keyMapper` and `valueMapper` mapping functions to the SObject input arguments. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p>
+Returns a `SObjectCollector` that accumulates elements into a `Map<Date, SObject>` whose keys and values are the result of applying `keyMapper` and `valueMapper` mapping functions to the SObject input arguments. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p>

 ###### Parameters
 |Param|Description|